tatianamac/tm11ty/src/posts/beginner-eleventy-tutorial-parti.md

   - Eleventy
   - featured
 layout: layouts/post.njk
-bgColor: ochre
+bgColor: white
-navClass: bg-ochre
+navClass: bg-white
 colorMode: dark
 ---
+## Intro to the Series

 I won't lie.
 When I first installed a static site generator (SSG), I was pleased with how quickly it installed.
 However, my immediate success was short lived.
 Something something, beginner's luck.

-I was comfortable working in design and templating systems having built many WordPress sites before and competent with front-front-end development.
-And yet, I still wasn't clear on how pages were rendered, where assets and data were stored, and really, how this was saving me any time at all?
+Even though I was comfortable working in design and templating systems (having built many WordPress sites before) and competent in front-front-end development, I still wasn't clear on a lot.
+I couldn't understand how pages were rendered, where assets and data were stored, and really, how this was saving me any time at all?

 My learning curve was steep.